fairen-group/mof-biocompatibility/README.md

 Alternatively, if you have less expertise in code, and simply want to use the model to quickly identify the potential toxicity of linkers you are interested in - you can download and use the Jupyter Notebook provided.
 The ZIP file also contains the dataset on which the best performing model was trained on. **Note:** *This is for the i.p. route of administration.*

 ## Data
+In the directory *training_data*, we provide CSV files of clean, raw data for toxicity profiles through the oral and i.p. routes of administration respectively.
+While the original dataset has reported values of LD50, we have categorized these values (please, see our discussion in the manuscript).
+If you are using this data, please cite the original source as follows: Wu, L., Yan, B., Han, J., Li, R., Xiao, J., He, S. and Bo, X., 2023.
+TOXRIC: a comprehensive database of toxicological data and benchmarks.
+Nucleic Acids Research, 51(D1), pp.D1432-D1445. [https://doi.org/10.1093/nar/gkac1074]

+In the directory *metal_data*, we provide our curated data for the reported toxicity profiles of metal centres.

+In the directory *safe-MOFs*, we provide CSD refcodes and pore properties of MOFs which were reported to be safe.
 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.